talvin-svg/road-to-2000-ELO/LEARNING.md

 ## Working agreement (read this before writing any code)

 - Explain key decisions **as they happen** — pause at real decision points (architecture choices, API shapes, tricky bugs) and discuss them, don't just deliver a finished result with a summary attached at the end.
 This was explicitly called out as a miss during Milestone 1: work got done correctly but heads-down, with one large report at the end instead of real back-and-forth.
+- **Never build ahead and reflect after.** Talvin must be part of the building process from the start — discuss architecture and design before writing any code, explain every decision as it is made, write code together step by step.
+The learning is in the decision making, not just the final result.
 - Keep steps small.
 Prefer clear, idiomatic code over clever abstractions.
+- All variables must be explicitly typed — never rely on type inference.
+Use `final Type name = ...` not `final name = ...`.
+This applies everywhere: local variables, loop variables, factory body locals.
+- Always use absolute imports (`package:chess_trainer/...`) — never relative imports (`../../`).
+Package name is `chess_trainer`.
 - Call out relevant `dartchess`/`chessground` APIs and Flutter concepts as they come up, in context, not as a glossary dump.
 - Keep "Talvin's developer skill inventory" updated as work continues — this is part of the point of the project, not bookkeeping overhead.
 It tracks Talvin's actual growth as a developer, not what's been discussed in a session.